Frequently Asked Questions

 If you miss your date of graduation in your application, just fill out a new form with the updated date for graduation.

 Q: Where can I find information pertaining to the graduation ceremony?

 A: All the information you need is listed on the graduation web page.

 Q: When do I need to schedule a degree audit?

 A: It is important to apply early or by the deadline for graduation and to complete your degree audit appointment to make sure that you are ready to graduate.
 Check the graduation web page for deadlines for degree audit appointments.
-To schedule an appointment, please call 304-367-4142 and ask for Stephanie or stop by the Student Services Center in 248 Hardway Hall.
+To schedule an appointment, please call 304-367-4142 and ask for Stephanie or stop by the Turley Center.